-ThinkFirst National Injury Prevention Foundation is in its 28th year of providing evidence-based injury prevention programs to students of all ages through its network of national and international chapters.
+ThinkFirst National Injury Prevention Foundation is in its 28th year of providing evidence-based injury prevention programs to students of all ages.

-Created in 1967, the Transportation Improvement Association (TIA) is committed to identifying transportation safety trends that negatively impact society and developing solutions that can be implemented to save lives, prevent injuries and improve mobility.
+Created in 1967, the Transportation Improvement Association (TIA) is committed to identifying transportation safety trends that negatively impact society.

 Washington Regional Alcohol Program (WRAP) is an award-winning, public-private partnership working to prevent drunk driving and underage drinking in the Washington metropolitan area.